John Fahey Visits Washington D.C.: History

 He covers two songs by other guitarists – "Guitar Lamento" is by Brazilian guitarist Bola Sete from his album Ocean and "Death by Reputation" by Leo Kottke from his eponymous 1977 album.

 It was rumored that an entire album known as the Nuthouse sessions was rejected, leading to the release of John Fahey Visits Washington D.C. instead.

-Reception
+Critical reception

+Rolling Stone deemed the album "more cosmic than rocking, but cosmic at its most trenchant."

 Music critic Richie Unterberger praised the album, noting the "stellar picking and an eclectic range of influences...
 Some of his characteristic moodiness emerges in passages from 'Ann Arbor' and 'Melody McBad'."
 From his review for the UK-based Record Collector, critic Sid Smith gave the album 4 stars, writing "... although the landscape may look and sound familiar, nothing is quite what it seems.
 Circuitous, complex lines are unfurled into rare, blooming chords in much the way a magician pulls flowers out of his pocket.
 However, it’s the gothic rumbles of "Guitar Lamento" that remind us how Fahey’s use of space and haunting repetition created glorious epic moods tempered with a bleak intensity that still resonates."